Icradle-Innovations-Ltd/StockSignalPro/README.md

 3. **Forecast Plot**:
    - Price projection based on superposition of detected cycles
    - Confidence intervals for forecasted prices

+4. **Sentiment Gauge Chart**:
+   - Circular gauge showing market sentiment from bearish to bullish
+   - Color-coded indicators (red for bearish, green for bullish)
+   - Numeric sentiment score from 0 to 100

 ## API Reference